-Policy ALM19: Protection and Enhancement of Community Facilities and Services
+Policy ALM18: Protection and Enhancement of Community Facilities and Services

 Existing community facilities and services shall be retained and protected from development that might restrict unreasonably their current use.
 The retention of key facilities will be supported where possible through enabling development that would enhance their viability.
-Their loss through the change of use of premises to an alternative will be opposed unless it is clear that the service or facility concerned is no longer viable.